hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

   - photography
 ---

-In this blog post I would like to give an overview about the best lightweight camera bags which I would select for a Sony A7, A7II A7RII, A7SII or A9 (and also a6500, a6300 or a6000 since they share a similar form factor).
+In this blog post I would like to show you my [selection](#the-best-camera-bags-for-Sony-A7-or-a6500) of the best lightweight camera bags for the Sony A7, A7II A7RII, A7SII or A9 (and also a6500, a6300 or a6000 since they share a similar form factor).

-Different cases might be useful for different activities e.g. you might select a different camera bag when you go hiking than you would choose when planning to go on a kayaking or packrafting trip.
+Different cases might be useful for different activities e.g. you might take a different camera bag with you when you go hiking than when you would go on a kayaking or packrafting trip.

 <amp-img src="https://c4.staticflickr.com/9/8606/28716060755_0596cd42cf_k.jpg" width="2048" height="1365" alt="Best outdoor camera bags for Sony A7II, a6000, a6300, A9 or a6500" layout="responsive"></amp-img>